squid-cache/squid-cache.github.io/Features/Redirectors.rst

 but became available by the time the request is complete and logged to access.log.

-If you want to block requests waiting for ident lookup, try something like this:
+If you want to pause requests until ident lookup is completed, try something like this:
 {{{
 acl foo ident REQUIRED